Seednode/roulette/README.md

 If `--cache-file` is set, the cache will be loaded from the specified file on start, and written to the file whenever it is re-generated.

+If the `-i|--index` flag is passed, two additional endpoints—`/html` and `/json`—are registered.

+When accessed, these endpoints return the contents of the index, in HTML and JSON formats respectively.
+This can prove useful when confirming whether the index is generated successfully, or whether a given file is in the index.

 ## Statistics

 If the `--stats` flag is passed, an additional endpoint, `/stats`, is registered.

 When accessed, this endpoint returns a JSON document listing every file served, along with the number of times it has been served, its filesize, and timestamps of when it was served.

-## Debug
-If the `-d|--debug` flag is passed, two additional endpoints—`/html` and `/json`—are registered.

-When accessed, these endpoints return the contents of the index, in HTML and JSON formats respectively.
-This can prove useful when confirming whether the index is generated successfully, or whether a given file is in the index.

 ## Russian
 If the `--russian` flag is passed, everything functions exactly as you would expect.